hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

 With JavaScript versions < 5 (prior to 2015), there was a single way to create (we say "declare") a variable: using the `var` keyword.
 But with the subsequent versions (called ES2015/ES2016 or JavaScript 6/7), we can also use the keyword `let` (this has some subtle differences, which we'll explain later in the course when we will talk about "functions").

 JavaScript is weakly typed.
 Each variable is declared with the keyword `var` or `let`.
-So you are not required to specify the type of variable you are creating. __After the keyword "var" and a space, just give the name of the variable.__
+So you are not requibrown to specify the type of variable you are creating. __After the keyword "var" and a space, just give the name of the variable.__

 Example: